doroschmid/sphinx-autoapi/docs/reference/config.rst

 	Default: ``class``

-	Which docstring to insert into the content of the class.
+	Which docstring to insert into the content of a class.

 	:param class: Use only the class docstring.
 	:param both: Use the concatentation of the class docstring and the